jazzband/django-analytical/docs/index.rst

 different analytics services behind a generic interface, and keeps personal information and configuration out of the templates.
 Its goal is to make basic usage set-up very simple, while allowing advanced users to customize tracking.
-Each service is set-up as recommended by the services themselves, using an asynchronous version of the Javascript code if possible.
+Each service is set up as recommended by the services themselves, using an asynchronous version of the Javascript code if possible.